-Start and Stop Docker Container
+Stop and Restart a Docker Container

 This page describes how to stop and start your Hub server.
+To prevent unexpected loss of data, you need to stop your Hub server before performing any of the following updates:

-You want to modify Hub properties or JVM options for your Hub server.
+Modifying Hub properties or JVM options for your Hub server.

-You want to upgrade your Hub installation.
+Upgrading your Hub installation.

 To stop the Hub service gracefully, run the command: